maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. **DONE** Dropdown input should make sure that only allowed values are submitted.
 (There is a TODO in the code for this.)
 6. **DONE** Dropdown input element needs some unit tests.
 (There is a TODO in the code for this.)
 7. We need to check for and handle CAS errors in get_prt_result and grade_parts_that_can_be_graded.
 (There is a TODO in the code for this.)
-8. Un-comment the throw in the matrix input.
+8. **DONE** Un-comment the throw in the matrix input.
 9. Unit tests for adative mode score display - and to verify nothing like that appears for other behaviours.
-10. Duplicate response detection for PRTs should consider all previous responses.
+10. **DONE** Duplicate response detection for PRTs should consider all previous responses.
-11. It appears as if the phrase "This submission attracted a penalty of ..." isn't working.
+11. **DONE** It appears as if the phrase "This submission attracted a penalty of ..." isn't working.
 It looks like this is the *old* penalty, not the *current*.

 ### Optimising Maxima